 The music that is playing during the scene where the alien is burning is the primal beating drums that appeared earlier when Scarlett’s character was seducing men to their doom.
 Its use here is very interesting and provides the last few breaths of life that the alien has: I equated the overall musical score representing the landscape of the alien’s mind in my original review.

 Elsewhere, the ending evokes the style of two directors that seems quite counter-intuitive when considered in the same breath.
-The first is Tim Burton, as the ending goes on, it begins to snow, being first apparent as the second attempted rape starts to take place.
-On second viewing, the scene almost did evoke the dark, moody visual scheme that are a staple of his films.
+The first is Tim Burton.
+As the ending goes on, it begins to snow and is apparent as the second attempted rape starts to take place.
+On second viewing, the scene almost did evoke the dark, moody visual scheme that is a staple of his films.
 His pictures are also like operatic Fairy Tales, with misunderstood freaks representing the protagonist figures.

 In this regard, that scene almost plays out like a piece of moralising that Burton would put in his films.
 To this end, the lesson being if you embrace your female form to the fullest extent, you are prone to being vulnerable from the repercussions of that, in this scene the lusts of men.
 Although this could also be read as the alien embracing her humanity and becoming more vulnerable, given the skin she chose to wear throughout the film.